Myths and Reality of Chemotherapy Side Effects

 By classifying the stage of a patient’s cancer, health care providers are better equipped to form an appropriate treatment plan.
 If you or your loved one suspect symptoms of bladder cancer, one of our expert oncologists at Regional Cancer Care Associates can evaluate your symptoms, provide a diagnosis, and offer treatment.
 Schedule an appointment or learn more about bladder cancer stages by contacting us today.

-Breast cancer is the second most common cancer affecting women in the United States, with only skin cancer occurring more often.
-Patients with breast cancer
+Lung cancer is the second most common type of cancer affecting men and women in the United States, excluding skin cancers.
+It also causes more

 Regional Cancer Care Associates is one of fewer than 200 medical practices in the country selected to participate in the Oncology Care Model (OCM); a recent Medicare initiative aimed at improving care coordination and access to and quality of care for Medicare beneficiaries undergoing chemotherapy treatment.